-If at any time before departure, the Program Director becomes concerned about the feasibility and safety of operating the program and thinks that cancellation of the program should be considered, he/she should immediately contact Ms. Amy Henry.
-She will set up a meeting between the Program Director, Legal Affairs, Risk Management, the Dean of Students, and other relevant parties so that a decision can be made as quickly as possible.
+If at any time before departure, the Program Director becomes concerned about the feasibility and safety of operating the program and thinks that cancellation of the program should be considered, he/she should immediately contact the Director of Education Abroad.
+They will set up a meeting between the Program Director, Legal Affairs, Risk Management, the Dean of Students, and other relevant parties so that a decision can be made as quickly as possible.